erik-adelbert/aoc/2022/README.md

 common item.
 Once found it is *counted for Part2*.

-Using a sparse `[128]int` (no symbol is higher than `z = 122`), instead of, say, hashmap is trading space for speed.
+Using a sparse `[128]int` (no symbol is higher than `z = 122`), instead of, say, a hashmap is trading space for speed.
 Only the 2 previous maps are buffered.

 If item `c` is common to all 3 input lines, then: